gumaerc-testorg/21g.064-spring-2012/content/pages/syllabus/_index.md

 Culture of Art, Folktakes, and Performance
 {{< tdclose >}}{{< tdopen >}}

-Visit to the Boston [MFA](http://www.mfa.org/) and discussion on the representation of Japan at the MFA.
+Visit to the Boston {{% resource_link "511c40bd-671a-4850-bed7-ef9966fa16f9" "MFA" %}} and discussion on the representation of Japan at the MFA.

-Please pay special attention to "[Echoes of Heian-Kyo: Court Culture and the Floating World](http://www.mfa.org/exhibitions/echoes-heian-kyo)," some of which depicts the world of the Tale of Genji.
+Please pay special attention to "{{% resource_link "b0afd73d-4bd5-4548-8ce5-e0423d56e737" "Echoes of Heian-Kyo: Court Culture and the Floating World" %}}," some of which depicts the world of the Tale of Genji.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 6